rougier/from-python-to-numpy/05-problem-vectorization.rst

        return sum(x)*sum(y)

-This new Python version is much faster than the previous Python version, but still, it is 50 times slower than the numpy version:
+This new Python version is much faster than the previous Python version, but still, it is 50 times slower than the NumPy version:

 .. code:: python